Edward E. Mason

 Edward Eaton Mason (October 16, 1920 – December 29, 2020) was an American surgeon, professor, and medical researcher who specialized in obesity surgery.
 He is known for developing restrictive gastric surgery for morbidly obese patients.
 Mason introduced the first gastric bypass surgery in 1966 and was the inventor of the first vertical banded gastroplasty surgery in 1980.

 He was the founder of the American Society for Metabolic and Bariatric Surgery (ASMBS) and was its first president.
 Mason also founded the International Bariatric Surgery Registry and served as its director.
-In addition, he was the author of more than 200 research papers and book chapters and has published five books, including Computer Applications in Medicine, A Fat Chance, and others.
+In addition, he was the author of more than 200 research papers and book chapters and has published five books, including Computer Applications in Medicine and A Fat Chance.

 Early life and education

 Mason was an only child born in a taxi cab on October 16, 1920, while his mother was on her way to the hospital in Boise, Idaho.
-His mother, Dora Eaton Mason, was a teacher and sculptress, the creator of the original Nile Kinnick bust.
+His mother, Dora Eaton Mason, was a teacher and sculptor, the creator of the original Nile Kinnick bust.
 His father, Edward Files Mason, was a professor of journalism at the University of Idaho and the University of Iowa.
 During the Great Depression, Mason and his parents moved from Idaho to Iowa City in 1929.

 Mason became interested in premedical studies in grade school.
 Following his graduation from Iowa City's City High School in 1939, he went to the University of Iowa and entered the US Navy.
 Classes went year-round to speed the students through undergraduate and medical school to provide the US Navy with officers during WWII.
 Mason received a BA in 1943 and an MD in 1945 from the University of Iowa, and the war ended only months later.
 During his time at the institute, he met and married Dordana Fairman in 1944, who was studying for her master's degree in dietetics.

 After graduation from medical school in 1945, Mason did a straight surgical internship in general surgery at the University of Minnesota.

 Between 1947 and 1949, he worked under the US Navy at Wadsworth Veterans Hospital in Leavenworth, Kansas.
 He wrote his first paper on treating intestinal tuberculosis with streptomycin, published in January 1949.
 The research paper reviewed the 33 patients he had observed at the Wadsworth Veterans Hospital and other Veterans Administrated (VA) hospitals in the country.
 Streptomycin was the first antibiotic effective in treating TB.

 In 1949, Mason returned to Minneapolis, Minnesota, for a surgical residency organized by Owen Harding Wangensteen (OHW) and stayed until 1953.
 OHW had written papers about animal studies for determining the best stomach operation for treating peptic ulcer disease, and Mason wanted to study this subject.
 At the end of his training, he assisted Wangensteen in repairing a giant abdominal hernia.
 Many of the giant hernia repair incisions would break down if the patients did not lose weight.